benfrancis314/amath_563/README.md

 The fragile beginning steps of such an API that can do the whole society process, which I am calling "WiseWorld" (after WestWorld) is also uploaded, though it doesn't fully work yet (I had previously done everything manually), so approach with absolute caution.

+In general, if anything isn't working contact the author at franc514@uw.edu.

+I am also planning on having a demo up soon at: cuddlefishproject.com

+So, if you're interested give that a try as well, it may or may not be yet up.
+If it is, it should be loaded with the "tao" model, and is designed to be like a chatbot you can interact with.
+However, it will have no memory, like the models displayed in the paper.